-38. The examiners' recommendation requires the authorities to enact measures that obligate financial institutions to satisfy themselves that a respondent financial institution in a foreign country does not permit the accounts to be used by shell banks.
-The authorities refer to paragraph 192 bullet point (iv) of the AML/CFT Guidelines which requires financial institutions to ensure that respondents do not maintain relationships with shell banks.
+37. The examiners' recommendation requires the authorities to enact measures that obligate financial institutions to satisfy themselves that a respondent financial institution in a foreign country does not permit the accounts to be used by shell banks.
+In the last follow-up report the authorities referred to paragraph 192 bullet point (iv) of the AML/CFT Guidelines which requires financial institutions to ensure that respondents do not maintain relationships with shell banks.
 However, as already mentioned while the Guidelines are OEM for the licensees of the IFSC, they are not OEM for the licensees of the Central Bank.
 Consequently, in accordance with FATF standards, the examiners' recommendation has only been partially met since they are only enforceable on the licensees of IFSC.
+At present, the authorities have advised that section 3 of the proposed amendment to the MLTPA will deal with this recommended action.
+Consequently, this recommendation remains partially met.

-39. The examiners' recommendation that the authorities consider the feasibility and utility of implementing a system where financial institutions report all transactions in currency above a fixed threshold to a national central agency with a computerized data base was considered and will be formally documented.
-Until the authorities submit the formal documentation of the consideration and decision on this issue, this Recommendation remains outstanding.
+38. As indicated in the last follow-up report the examiners' recommendation that the authorities consider the feasibility and utility of implementing a system where financial institutions report all transactions in currency above a fixed threshold to a national central agency with a computerized data base was considered and was to be formally documented.
+No formal documentation of the consideration and decision on this issue has been submitted for this report.
+This Recommendation remains outstanding.

-- 40. With regard to the examiners' recommendation for measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries, the authorities refer to paragraph 183 of the AML/CFT Guidelines which requires institutions to consult publicly available information and Appendix 2 of the guidelines provide examples of web sites that can be used to become aware of concerns of the systems of other countries.
-It is noted that this requirement is only applicable to the licensees of the Central Bank and IFSC. - 41.
-No information was provided in relation to the recommendation for a mechanism to be put in place to apply appropriate counter measures to countries that continue not to apply or insufficiently applies the FATF Recommendations.
-Given the above, only one of the recommended actions has been partially met.
+39. With regard to the examiners' recommendation for measures to be put in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries, in the previous follow-up report the authorities referred to paragraph 183 of the AML/CFT Guidelines which requires institutions to consult publicly available information and Appendix 2 of the guidelines provide examples of web sites that can be used to become aware of concerns of the systems of other countries.
+It was noted that this requirement is only applicable to the licensees of the Central Bank and IFSC.
+At present, the authorities advise that section 6 of the proposed amendment to the MLTPA deals with this issue.

+40. No information has been provided in relation to the recommendation for a mechanism to be put in place to apply appropriate counter measures to countries that continue not to apply or insufficiently applies the FATF Recommendations.
+Given the above, only one of the recommended actions remains partially met.

-- 42. The examiners 'recommendations include all the criteria of Recommendation 22.
-The first recommendation for a reporting entity to ensure that their foreign branches and subsidiaries adopt and enforce measures consistent with the MLTPA to the extent that local laws and regulations so permit will be included as part of the proposed changes to various laws which have been submitted to the Government's legal draft person. - 43.
-The remaining three examiners 'recommended actions have been incorporated in the Applications section of the AML/CFT Guidelines issued by the Central Bank.
+41. The examiners 'recommendations include all the criteria of Recommendation 22.
+The first recommendation requires a reporting entity to ensure that their foreign branches and subsidiaries adopt and enforce measures consistent with the MLTPA to the extent that local laws and regulations so permit.
+The authorities have advised that section 8 of the proposed amendment of the MLTPA deals with this issue.

+42. As noted in the previous follow-up report the remaining three examiners 'recommended actions were incorporated in the Applications section of the AML/CFT Guidelines issued by the Central Bank.
 As already noted these guidelines are considered OEM only for the licensees of the IFSC and not the Central Bank.
 As such these measures are considered as meeting FATF standards only for the licensees of the IFSC.
-Given the above, one recommendation is outstanding and the other three are partially compliant.
+Given the above, the situation remains unchanged with one recommendation outstanding and the other three partially compliant.